SAP/spartacus-docs/_pages/dev/event-service.md

 ## Event Types Inheritance

-In Spartacus 3.1, we've introduced a concept of "umbrella" events.
-The purpose of these events is to group similar events under one common umbrella event.
-This enables you to observe only the umbrella event, and receive all the grouped events.
+In Spartacus 3.1, we've introduced a concept of parent (or "umbrella") events.
+The purpose of these parent events is to group similar events under one common event.
+The parent event can be an abstract or a regular class.
+By subscribing to the parent event, you will get emissions from all the "child" events that inherit it.

-For example, `@spartacus/core`'s `PageEvent` is an umbrella event.
+For example, `@spartacus/core`'s `PageEvent` is a parent event.
 All the specific page events inherit from it (`HomePageEvent`, `CartPageEvent`, etc.).
 In the previous Spartacus versions, you had to observe each of the page events individually (i.e. `eventService.get(HomePageEvent).subscribe(...)`, `eventService.get(CartPageEvent).subscribe(...)`, etc.).
-Starting from Spartacus 3.1, you can subscribe to all the grouped events just by observing the umbrella event:
+Starting from Spartacus 3.1, you can subscribe to all the grouped events just by observing the parent event:

 ```typescript
 eventService.get(PageEvent).subscribe(...) // receives all page events